7Cedars/loyalty-program-next/IMPROVEMENTS_BUGS.md

 - [ ]  @Everywhere: No testing has been implemented yet.
 Implement Cyprus
   - [ ]  NB: it might be quite challenging: how to test QR reader, interaction with wallet?
   - [ ]  Need to subdivide per page.
+- [ ]  @vendor, login: why does web3modal not show?!
+Fix!
 - [ ]  ...

 ## Improvements to implement (in order of priority)
+- [x]  @Everywhere: vertical scaling has to also be correct through out (see minting at vendor stats page for correct example) - not quite there yet, but getting closer
+- [x]  @vendor, SelectLoyaltyGift: While loading, should show loading image.
+- [x]  @vendor, SelectLoyaltyGift: on pixel7 screen should show two rows of gifts.
+- [x]  @vendor, Landing page: improve vertical alignment items. ok-ish
+- [ ]  @ui: make Numline flow across into two lines on small screens.
+- [x]  @vendor, Qrcode: add spacing around scanner.
+- [ ]  @vendor, ChooseProgram: fix carousel.
+- [x]  @Everywhere: Develop, update loading image.
+- [ ]  @Everywhere: Develop dark theming: Next adds dark theming automatically!
+WIP
+  - [ ]  Bg main modal should be slate -- see landing page (maybe bit more lighter & darker)
+  - [ ]  standardized fonts should have dark mode - very simple to do actually.
+  - [ ]  .. then check on phone what I missed.
+- [ ]  @vendor, stats: see remainign points and cards.
+Fix layouting.
 - [x]  @Everywhere: Use sleet version of button throughout app (consistency with landing page).
 - [x]  @Vendor, Home: add mint card button + how many cards left line.
 - [ ]  @Vendor, QrReader, SendPoints: add mint points button + how many points left line.